KernFerm/BubblesTheDev-WebBrowser/SECURITY.md

 * strict separation between web content and privileged browser operations
 * tighter controls around downloads, diagnostics, profile handling, and other higher-risk browser features
 * visible, user-controlled, browser-controlled installer update behavior with progress visibility and regular installer handoff rather than a hidden always-on updater model
+* direct provider sign-in by default unless a separate brokered flow is explicitly enabled by the browser operator

 Public security documentation is intentionally kept high-level.
 Detailed implementation behavior may change between releases and is documented separately where appropriate.